 1. South Beach: Yeah I said it!
 South Beach is the number one art museum in Miami.
 SoBe with its 3 mile radius collection of art deco buildings that date back to the 1920′s, by far has the largest collection of art in Miami-Dade County and if not the world.
 Not only that, but at night you can see the entire collection in an entire different way.
 Light up in neon lights.
 South Beach is Miami ‘s number one museum.
 Oh are you thinking of going to SoBe today?
 Check out the weather first via the live web.
 JUST CLICK HERE

-2. Miami Museum of Art: Notable works at the MAM are works by Marcel Duchamp, Frank Stella and George Seagal.
-I also love this museum because it works together with the community and families.
-Check out the “social” section on their website.
+2. PAMM: Notable works at the PAMM are works by Marcel Duchamp, Frank Stella and George Seagal.
+Other than for its stunning views of Biscayne Bay and cutting edge architecture, I also love this museum because it works together with the community and families.
+Which is the true purpose of a Museum.
+Check out the “social” section on their website for upcoming meet and greet events.
 The one thing I don’t understand about this museum is why it doesnt have any works by Romero Britto.
-Yet they have work that most Miami folks can not relate to.
-Look forward to 2013 when they will open their new internationally acclaimed “go green” facility in Biscayne blvd.
-Click here to see the plans and live webcam of the new Miami Art Museum.
+Yet they have works that most Miami folks can not relate to.

 3. Bass Museum: Because its one of the few museum that has works of art that date further than the 1900′s, I chose the Bass Museum to be number three.
 Not to mention that it is located inside the best and largest museum in Miami, South Beach.